-Management of the investment program is the responsibility of the Lombard Firefighter's Pension Fund Board of Trustees.
+Management of the investment program is the responsibility of the Pension Fund Board of Trustees.
 No person may engage in an investment transaction except as provided under terms of this policy established by the Pension Board.
 The Pension Board may appoint an investment manager (as defined in 40 ILCS 5/1 - 101.4) to assist in the management of the investment program.
-The investment manager shall acknowledge, in writing, that it is a fiduciary with respect to the Lombard Firefighter's Pension Fund.
+Any such appointment shall be made in accordance with the requirements of Section 1-113.5 of the Illinois Pension Code (40 ILCS 5/1-113.5).
+The investment manager shall acknowledge, in writing, that it is a fiduciary with respect to the Pension Fund.
 Any such written agreement shall be attached to this policy.

-The Pension Board will meet with the investment manager quarterly to review market conditions and to determine investment strategy.
-The Treasurer of the Lombard Firefighter's Pension Fund is responsible for ensuring that all investment transactions undertaken are consistent with the Fund's investment strategy.
+The Pension Board will meet with the investment manager at least quarterly to review market conditions, review the investment portfolio, and determine investment strategy.
+The Treasurer of the Pension Fund is responsible for ensuring that all investment transactions undertaken are consistent with the Fund's investment strategy.